2017 Suffolk Secrets AONB Fund Projects

 We are delighted to be supporting eight local projects through the Suffolk Secrets Fund in 2017, each very different in its aspirations.

-The Suffolk Secrets fund will be supporting these projects with a total amount of £15,780 in 2017, thanks to the generous donations of our customers.
+The Suffolk Secrets fund will be supporting these projects with over £15,000 in 2017, thanks to the generous donations of our customers.
 Click on each of the images below for a brief summary of the project.

 Longshop Museum Community Garden